katreujwal2004/ola-data-analytics-sql-excel-powerbi/README.md

 ## Overview

 This project covers the complete data analysis workflow, starting from raw CSV data to final interactive dashboard insights.
-The data was cleaned, analyzed using SQL, and visualized through Power BI to make ride patterns, customer behavior, and payment trends easy to understand and useful for decision-making.
+The dataset was cleaned, analyzed using SQL, and visualized through Power BI to make ride patterns, customer behavior, and payment trends easy to understand and useful for decision-making.

 ---